Godzilla in popular culture: Reception

 The character Godzilla has received acclaim and is one of the most recognizable symbols of Japanese popular culture worldwide.
 Audiences respond positively to the character because he acts out of rage and self-preservation and shows where science and technology can go wrong.

 As the series progressed, so did Godzilla, changing into a less destructive and more heroic character.
 Ghidorah (1964) was the turning point in Godzilla's transformation from villain to hero, by pitting him against a greater threat to humanity, King Ghidorah.
 Godzilla has since been viewed as an anti-hero.
 Roger Ebert cites Godzilla as a notable example of a villain-turned-hero, along with King Kong, Jaws (James Bond), the Terminator, and Rambo.

 Godzilla is considered "the original radioactive superhero" due to his accidental radioactive origin story predating Spider-Man (1962 debut), though Godzilla did not become a hero until Ghidorah in 1964.
 By the 1970s, Godzilla came to be viewed as a superhero, with the magazine King of the Monsters in 1977 describing Godzilla as "Superhero of the '70s."
 Godzilla had surpassed Superman and Batman to become "the most universally popular superhero of 1977" according to Donald F. Glut.
 Godzilla was also voted the most popular movie monster in The Monster Times poll in 1973, beating Count Dracula, King Kong, Wolf Man, The Mummy, Creature From the Black Lagoon, and Frankenstein's monster.
 In 1977, a survey in Los Angeles found that 80% of boys aged between four and nine years old were Godzilla fans.

 Godzilla was awarded a Lifetime Achievement Award at the 1996 MTV Movie Awards.
 He is one of only three fictional characters to date ever granted the award.
 He also received a star on the Hollywood Walk of Fame in 2004.
+20 years later it was now awarded an Academy Award for Best Visual Effects in the 96th Academy Awards for Godzilla Minus One.